Claim-Academy/capstone-backend-school-mgmt-system/README.md

 - [ ] `GET /api/classes` - Get all classes.
 Admin gets all.
 Teacher gets only their classes.
 - [ ] `POST /api/classes` - Create a class (admin only)
 - [ ] `PUT /api/classes/:classId` - Update a class (admin only).
-We can add students, teachers, updated the name and description.
+We can add students, teachers, update the name and description.
 We can also update attendance.
 - [ ] `DELETE /api/classes/:classId` - Delete a class (admin only)

+### Students 🧑‍🎓

+- [ ] `GET /api/students` - Get all students.
+Admin gets all.
+Teacher gets only their students (across all classes).
+- [ ] `GET /api/students/student` - Get a student.
+Admin gets any.
+Teacher gets their own students.
+- [ ] `POST /api/students` - Create a student (admin only).
+- [ ] `PUT /api/students/:studentId` - Update a student.
+Admin updates any.
+Teacher updates their own students.
+- [ ] `DELETE /api/students/:studentId` - Delete a student (admin only)